oddbyte/CrosPlay/README.md

-# LTSC Chromebook
+# CrosPlay
-How to get LTSC without enterprise on Chromebooks to get free extended updates for your Chromebook without giving up the android integration
+Simple tutorial on how to keep google play apps with extended updates

 ### Requirements:
 - 1 working brain
 - 1 working chromebook
-- 1 non-linux computer (you can use the chromebook)
 - 1 USB flash drive (8gb or more)

 ### Doing the bug